michaelbarton/bioinformatics-zen/content/markup/research/trimming-454-data-from-the-5-prime-may-improve-fidelity.markdown

 >SRR013437.661  tccac.......A...............
 <%= endhighlight %>

-This highlights that, for two of these mock-community sequences, there appear to be insertions in the 5' ends of the most abundant reads.
-These differences prevent exact substring matches to the mock-community sequence.
+This highlights that, for two of these mock community sequences, there appear to be insertions in the 5' ends of the most abundant reads.
+These differences prevent exact substring matches to the mock community sequence.
 I considered if this was the case for the for further downstream sequence by repeating this process with a 100bp substring 50bp downstream from the 5' end.